-On January 1, 2018, Paramount amalgamated under the Business Corporations Act (Alberta) with Apache Canada and Trilogy, with the amalgamated corporation continuing as Paramount Resources Ltd.
+On January 1, 2018, Paramount amalgamated under the ABCA with Apache Canada Ltd. and Trilogy Energy Corp., with the amalgamated corporation continuing as Paramount Resources Ltd. Paramount had acquired Trilogy Energy Corp. and Apache Canada Ltd. in 2017.

-In April 2018, Paramount redeemed all \$300 million principal amount of outstanding 71⁄2 percent senior unsecured notes of Trilogy due in 2019, which had become the Company's obligation when it amalgamated with Trilogy on January 1, 2018, at a redemption price of 101.2 percent of the principal amount of such notes.
+In April 2018, Paramount redeemed all \$300 million principal amount of outstanding 71⁄2 percent senior unsecured notes of Trilogy Energy Corp. due in 2019 at a redemption price of 101.2 percent of the principal amount of such notes.

-In July 2018, the Company sold its Resthaven / Jayar property in the Grande Prairie Region to Strath Resources Ltd. for gross proceeds of \$340 million, consisting of \$170 million in cash, 85 million common shares of that company and 10-year warrants to acquire 8.5 million common shares of that company.
-The cash consideration received was used to reduce outstanding indebtedness under the Credit Facility.
+In July 2018, the Company sold its Resthaven / Jayar property in the Grande Prairie Region to Strath for gross proceeds of \$340 million, consisting of \$170 million in cash, 85 million common shares of Strath and 10-year warrants to acquire 8.5 million common shares of Strath.